Uniform in time weak propagation of chaos on the torus: Uniform weak propagation of chaos for McKean-Vlasov equations

 \subsection{Semi-group generated by the empirical distribution}

 We now address the weak error, as in the statement of Theorem \ref{main:thm:kuramoto}.
-By the same regularisation argument as in the proof of Theorem \ref{thm main result}, we can assume that $\Phi$ satisfies \hintphi{4}{3}.
-Following the statement of Proposition \ref{corol:1}, we must then prove that the constant $C$ that we obtain in the end in the main inequality of Theorem \ref{main:thm:kuramoto} only depends on $\Phi$ through the bounds in {\hintphi{\alpha}{2}}, for a fixed value of $\alpha$ as in the statement of Theorem \ref{main:thm:kuramoto}.
+By the same regularisation argument as in {the conclusion of the proof of Proposition} \ref{thm main result}, we can assume that $\Phi$ satisfies \hintphi{4}{3}.
+Following the statement of Proposition \ref{corol:1}, we must then prove that the constant $C$ that we obtain in the main inequality of Theorem \ref{main:thm:kuramoto} only depends on $\Phi$ through the bounds in {\hintphi{\gamma}{2}}, for a fixed value of $\gamma$ as in the statement of Theorem \ref{main:thm:kuramoto}.